-- Submit an article on a range of CSR themes
+- Choose from a range of CSR and sustainability themes

-- Winning article will appear in CoBS Global Voice magazine
+- Winning article will appear in Global Voice magazine

-- £500 prize money for winner from Warwick Business School
+- £500 prize money for the winning entry from WBS

 Students at Warwick Business School are invited to enter a prestigious article writing competition with a £500 prize.